jordan-schnur/jordan-schnur/README.md

 -   Instructional Specialist
 -   [Software Consulting](https://github.com/ShockleyConsultingLimited)

-💼 I'm also a co-owner of [Shockley Consulting](https://shockley.consulting/), where we offer a range of consulting services.
+💼 I'm also the owner of [Shockley Consulting](https://shockley.consulting/), where we offer a range of consulting services.

 💡 Some of my favorite projects include: